DimitrisPr/Medrical/README.md

 - More unit tests for JDBC producer (e.g test that *every* new event is properly published when running in a loop continuously)
 - More unit tests for JDBC connector (e.g time needed to create a new table given a new topic,)
-- Test medrical's command line client
+- Test for the Medrical's command line client

 ## Understanding the architecture of Medrical